robfletcher/grails-gson/readme.md

 Bugfix release.

 * Fixes deserialization of bi-directional relationships so tbat the domain instances can be save successfully.
-* Ignores unknown properties in JSON rather than throwing an exception
+* Ignores unknown properties in JSON rather than throwing an exception (contributed by @gavinhogan).

 ### [1.0](https://github.com/robfletcher/grails-gson/issues?milestone=1)